lowdefy/blocks-google-maps/README.md

 ## Examples

-1. Add a list of markers
+1. Add a list of markers, one with a tooltip

    ```yaml
    - id: google_maps